nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Show a specific friend: `showfriend` / `sf`

-Shows page containing the full details related to an existing friend in Amigos.
+Shows expanded page containing the full details related to an existing friend in Amigos.

 **Format**: `showfriend INDEX ? n/NAME`

 * Either a specified `INDEX` or `NAME` of an existing friend in Amigos must be provided.
+* When viewing the page containing the full details related to an existing friend, other commands dependent on `INDEX` will refer to the `INDEX` of the friend/event shown on the expanded friend page.
+For example, when viewing the expanded friend page of `Charlotte Tan`, entering `editevent 2 n/Dinner with Bernice` will update the name of `Charlotte Tan`'s current 2nd upcoming event to `Dinner with Bernice`.
+Similarly, `deletefriend 1` will remove `Charlotte Tan` from Amigos, since `Charlotte Tan` is the only friend currently being viewed on the expanded friend page.

 **Examples**:
 * `showfriend n/John Doe` Will open up the page containing full details related to John Doe - his name, address, phone number, email, description, logs, and upcoming events with him.